mstksg/inCode/copy/entries/machines-2.md

     (***)  :: r a b -> r c d -> r (a,c) (b,d)
     (&&&)  :: r a b -> r a c -> r a (b,c)
 ~~~

+### instance Arrow

+Let's write an Arrow instance for Auto.

 `arr` takes a normal function and turns it into a pure Auto --- we wrote this
 before, it's just `functionToAuto`